chrismeistre/chrismeistre.github.io/_posts/2021-8-23-TryHackMe - Crocc Crew.md

 Service Info: Host: DC; OS: Windows; CPE: cpe:/o:microsoft:windows
 ```

-We clearly what looks like a domain controller here.
+We clearly have what looks like a domain controller here.

 #### HTTP - Port 80